-The Orange County set of projects includes three improvements at a total cost of approximately \$529 million (in 2022 dollars, or as noted).
-The projects include: SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, and new Placentia Metrolink rail station.
-Further details for each of the projects are included in the following summaries.
+The Orange County set of projects includes three improvements at a total cost of more than \$814 million (in 2025 dollars, or as noted).
+The projects include: SR-91 improvements between SR-57 and SR-55, Placentia Metrolink rail station, and Metrolink Improvements.